AndersonSKM/FvDatabase/README.md

 # Laycan
-An easy way to migrate the database from your application in C++/Qt.
+An easy way to migrate the database schema from your application in C++/Qt.

 ### How it works ###